Hello Future Online TSB Player,

 Within the newly-created NES folder, at this point, I recommend making a folder called "roms."
-Then, within that newly-created roms folder, place your tpc_original.nes file (which was the second thing you downloaded) into that folder.
+Then, within that newly-created roms folder, place your TPC_TSB_tapmeter.nes file (which was included in the emulator download) into that folder.
 It should all look something like this:

 Simple enough, right?